Eva Gutowski

-Eva Marisol Gutowski (also known as "MyLifeasEva") is an American YouTube influencer and actress with 11.4 million subscribers on Youtube.
+Eva Marisol Gutowski, also known as MyLifeasEva, is an American YouTube influencer and actress with 11.1 million subscribers on YouTube.
 She graduated from Brea Olinda High School in Brea, California.
 She also attended California State University at Fullerton.
 She was ranked #4 in Variety's Famechangers Digital Star Ranking list.
 People termed her YouTube's fastest growing star.
 She has also been included in Billboard's Social Media Stars list.
 In mid 2016, she played herself but was titled as "The Journalist" in the first season of Escape the Night in a main role and returned briefly in the second season's pilot episode.
-She is the author of a lifestyle and advice book titled My Life as Eva: The Struggle is Real.
-She also starred in a YouTube Red web series called Me and My Grandma that premiered on Gutowski's Youtube channel on March 22, 2017.
+She is the author of a lifestyle and advice book titled My Life as Eva: The Struggle is Real where she reveals her past issues with mental health.
+She also starred in a YouTube Red web series called Me and My Grandma that premiered on Gutowski's YouTube channel on March 22, 2017.
+Since Eva's YouTube and acting career, she began producing electronic music.
+Her music "takes on provoking, dark and nostalgic moods".
+Although her love for music started during her early teens.

 In August 2017, MTV announced that Gutowski would join the revamped Total Request Live as part of a rotating social media correspondent position alongside fellow YouTubers, Gabbie Hanna, and Gigi Gorgeous.

 In 2019, she appeared in a PETA ad, protesting marine parks that keep mammals and other animals imprisoned in tanks.

 In 2020, she appeared in the "We the People" segment in the 2020 Democratic National Convention with her father.

 Personal life

-Gutowski is of African American, German, Irish, Polish, and Puerto Rican descent.
+Gutowski is of Dominican Republic, German, Irish, Polish, and Puerto Rican descent.

 Gutowski is vegan and says she likes to do her own cooking because, "I know whatever I put into what I cook is healthy."